 The exit qualifications for this programme are the PGDips and PGCerts, as listed above.
-An exit qualification is an intermediate qualification for which the student may not have registered at the outset but which may be awarded on completion of specific modules (or credit accumulated) in a longer programme of study, if a student's registration is terminated due to exhausting attempts at modules.
+An exit qualification is an intermediate qualification for which the student may not have registered at the outset, but which may be awarded on completion of specific modules (or credit accumulated) in a longer programme of study if the student leaves the programme.

-Exit qualifications are granted at the discretion of the Board of Examiners and once a student has been awarded an exit qualification, they will not be permitted to continue their study towards a higher award on the Global MBA programme.
+Exit qualifications are granted at the discretion of the Board of Examiners.
+Once a student has been awarded an exit qualification, they will not normally be permitted to continue their study towards a higher award or recommence their study on the same programme with the University of London.